brainfucksec/brainfucksec.github.io/_posts/2024-07-14-firefox-hardening-guide-2024.md

 ## about:config

-The parameters are divided into "Sections" and are indicated with the format `option` = `value` for the sake of clarity (and also because you can easily copy the values into `about:config` :)).
+The parameters are divided into "Sections" and are indicated with the format `option` = `value` for the sake of clarity (and also because you can easily copy the values into `about:config` if you want :)).
 Anyway, You can use the file [user.js](#userjs) to set all the parameters automatically at Firefox startup.

-### Sections:
+### Index of Sections:

 * StartUp Settings
 * Geolocation
 * Language / Locale
-* Auto-updates / Recommendations
+* Recommendations
 * Telemetry
 * Studies
 * Crash Reports